itedev/MailBundle/README.md

 ### Configuration example

-You can configure default query parameter names and templates
+You can configure default parameters for email senders and using styles for email templates

 ```yaml
 ite_mail: